palewire/observable-framework-cpi-example/README.md

 It recreates the main elements of the [latest press release](https://www.bls.gov/news.release/pdf/cpi.pdf) of Consumer Price Index data issued by the U.S. Bureau of Labor Statistics.
 You can see the published page at [palewire.github.io/observable-framework-cpi-example/](https://palewire.github.io/observable-framework-cpi-example/).

-Follow the tutorial below to learn how it was created, and how you can publish a dashboard of your own.
+Follow the brief tutorial below to learn how it was created, and how you can publish a dashboard of your own.

 ## Table of Contents